appianps/ps-plugin-appianrpa-Snippets/snippets-libraries/snippet-qr-manager/README.md

 * createQRImage
 * readQRImage

-Please, view the tests provided to get more details about how are these methods used.
+Please, review the unit tests provided or the [example robot](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-examples/robot-snippet-QR-manager) to get more details about how are these methods used.

 ## How to install
 ```